Knitting club: Purpose

 Knitting clubs fulfill many purposes: to get together with other knitters, to learn or develop the skills of hand knitting or hand crocheting, a great fun night out.
 A variation of the knitting club, the Loose Ends Project, even pairs up local crafters with unfinished projects from those who have died or become disabled.
-Clubs meet in coffee bars, pubs and clubs and members are drawn from all walks of life, including different generations, social classes, and genders.
+Clubs meet in coffee bars, pubs, churches and clubs and members are drawn from all walks of life, including different generations, social classes, and genders.
 Crafters meet to exchange ideas about projects, chat about their lives, exchange yarns and yarn ideas for projects, or non-craft related activities, similar to a quilting bee.
 These clubs provide an atmosphere where beginning crafters can seek assistance from more experienced crafters.
 Due to the rise of the Stitch 'n Bitch books, amigurumi, and numerous other crochet and knit projects, both crafts have grown in popularity, and the demographics of those who practice the craft include younger women and some men.